Thailand: Sukhothai Kingdom (1238–1438)

-After the decline of the Khmer Empire and Kingdom of Pagan in the early 13th century, various states thrived in their place.
-The domains of Tai people existed from the northeast of present-day India to the north of present-day Laos and to the Malay Peninsula.
-During the 13th century, Tai people had already settled in the core land of Dvaravati and Lavo Kingdom to Nakhon Si Thammarat in the south.
-There are, however, no records detailing the arrival of the Tais.
+After the decline of the Khmer Empire and Kingdom of Pagan in the early 13th century, Tai domains stretched from present-day India to the Malay Peninsula.
+During the 13th century, Tai people settled in the core lands of Dvaravati and Lavo down to Nakhon Si Thammarat.

-Around 1240, Pho Khun Bang Klang Hao, a local Tai ruler, rallied the people to rebel against the Khmer.
-He later crowned himself the first king of Sukhothai Kingdom in 1238.
-Mainstream Thai historians count Sukhothai as the first kingdom of Thai people.
-Sukhothai expanded furthest during the reign of Ram Khamhaeng.
-However, it was mostly a network of local lords who swore fealty to Sukhothai, not directly controlled by it.
-He is believed have invented Thai script and Thai ceramics were an important export in his era.
-Sukhothai embraced Theravada Buddhism in the reign of Maha Thammaracha I (1347–1368).
+In 1238, Pho Khun Bang Klang Hao rallied local populations to rebel against the Khmer, crowning himself the first king of the Sukhothai Kingdom.
+Thai historians count Sukhothai as the first kingdom of the Thai people.
+It expanded furthest under Ram Khamhaeng, functioning mostly as a network of local lords rather than a tightly controlled empire.
+He is believed to have invented the Thai script.
+Sukhothai embraced Theravada Buddhism under Maha Thammaracha I.